 What does this look like in practice?
 In the example below, our client NACSA mixed and matched components from the visual system we designed to create a new page type without our help, saving them time and money in the process.

-Why This Process is More Efficient
+Why a Component-Based Design Process is More Efficient

 This process works better than the age-old design comp process for a few reasons: